92bondstreet/nefil/README.md

 * [Yarn](https://yarnpkg.com) is the package manager
 * [react-scripts](https://www.npmjs.com/package/react-scripts) is replaced by [rescripts](https://github.com/harrysolovay/rescripts) to allows us to customize the CRA setup without ejecting
 * Update the `.webpack.config.js` with `electron-renderer` as [target](https://webpack.js.org/configuration/target/)

+### Configuration

+`FHIR_DIRECTORY`

+Set and define the directory to watch for the desktop application.
+Used only for the build.

 ## 🕹️  Usage